The 17 Best Downtown Paso Robles Tasting Rooms

 Bonus!
 Add these two hot spots to your list of must-visits in downtown Paso Robles: The Backyard and Paso Wine Merchant.
 The family-friendly outdoor beer garden, The Backyard on Thirteenth, offers 28 rotating taps showcasing local craft beer, cider, and wine.
 This cool spot was built out of shipping containers and is the perfect place to relax after a day of wine tasting.
 The Paso Robles Wine Merchant is located inside the Paso Market Walk on Spring Street.
 This hip wine bar is also the go-to place to taste and buy wine from boutique wineries that do not yet have tasting rooms.
 The perfect place to find the newest up-and-coming winemakers.

-On your next trip to Paso, explore downtown, you’ll be sure to discover hidden gems and new favorites.
+On your next trip to Paso, explore downtown, and you’ll be sure to discover hidden gems and new favorites.